 In recent years, the share of loans, rather than grants, grew from accounting for half to nearly three quarters of climate finance.
 Campaigners oppose the use of loans because it drives vulnerable countries deeper into debt.

 In their letter, campaigners said that the $100bn roadmap needs to show how donor countries will achieve a 50/50 balance between funds for cutting emissions and adapting to existing climate impacts by 2025.
-In 2019, only a fifth of climate finance went to adaptation.
+In 2019, only a quarter of climate finance went to adaptation.